 Level III consists of two semesters with 31credits.
 The first semester of Level III consists of four core course units with three credits each, two enhancement course units with one credit each and two elective course units of which the students should select one.
 Each elective course unit is a two-credit value.
 The second semester of Level III consists of four core course units with three credits each, one enhancement course unit with one credit and two elective course units of which the students should select one.
-Each elective course units of which the students should select one.
-Each elective course units of which the students should select one.
+Each elective course unit is a two-credit value.